coryodaniel/k8s/guides/middleware.md

 # Middleware (`K8s.Middleware`)

-`K8s.Middleware` is registered by connection name.
-By default a few pieces of middleware are registered for all connections.
+`K8s.Middleware` is associated to a `K8s.Conn`.
+By default a `K8s.Middleware.Stack` are associated to all connections.

 * `K8s.Middleware.Request.Initialize`
 * `K8s.Middleware.Request.EncodeBody`